calblueprint/girls-write-now/pr_template.md

 ### Notion Sprint Task

-[//]: # "Add the relevant Notion link(s) here"
+[//]: # 'Add the relevant Notion link(s) here'

 ### Online sources

-[//]: # "Optional - copy links to any tutorial or documentation that was useful to you when working on this PR"
+[//]: # 'Optional - copy links to any tutorial or documentation that was useful to you when working on this PR'

 ### Related PRs